 DBHDS will use the data from CI 7.20, part 1, to identify the number and percent of people with behavioral support needs who received Therapeutic Consultation, as well as the number and percent of those individuals who never received Therapeutic Consultation.
 Specifically, DBHDS will report, pursuant to CI 7.20, part 1, and CI 29.21 the following: Out of the individuals identified as needing Therapeutic Consultation (behavioral supports) in the ISP assessments, how many received the service.
 This measure is not limited to whether services were authorized.
 Only individuals who actually receive Therapeutic Consultation services will be included in the numerator of this measure.
 DBHDS is able to provide the number and percent of people with behavior support needs, as part of their ISP, who received therapeutic consultation and did not receive therapeutic consultation.
 In other words, the data that follows provides information about if the service authorization resulted in (or did not result in) service delivery via comparison to DMAS service utilization/billing claims data.
-Table 3 provides this information for the entirety of fiscal year 2023.
-Providers have one full year to bill Medicaid, so it is possible that some claims not yet filed from FY23 could be filed in the future.
+Table 3 provides this information for the months of July 2023 through December 2023.
+Data for the entirety of FY24 will be provided in the October 2024 report.